RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/TagedGPSLocations.md

 bcm-1: basics of classes, public/private modifieres
 uob-1: basics of creating and using objects
+exi-1: basics of class extension
-col-1: basics of the ArrayList and HashMap classes
+col-1: basics of the ArrayList class
+col-2: basics of the HashMap class

 #### Learning Activities